-PlusOneAdvantage® Full-Tuition MBA Scholarship Advising
+PlusOneAdvantage® MBA Tuition-Free Scholarship Advising

-Students should work closely with their academic advisor for completing MBA Leveling courses while enrolled as an undergraduate student.
+Students should work closely with their academic advisor to determine which one of three options is best for completing the prerequisite courses for admission into the MBA program: 1) Undergraduate Courses ACC 201, ACC 202, ECO 251, ECO 252, MTH 119, FIN 301, MGT 200, MKT 200, and BAE 318; or 2) Undergraduate Business Minor; or 3) Graduate Leveling courses (which can be taken while enrolled as an undergraduate student.)
 Leveling course content includes Statistics, Financial and Managerial Accounting, Micro and Macro Economics, Corporate Finance, Management, Marketing and Business Law.
-Leveling content knowledge may be acquired as either individual undergraduate courses, a Business Minor, or the MBA Foundation courses while in an undergraduate program.
 A student may earn credit towards undergraduate graduation through either the MBA foundation as an elective course or the corresponding individual undergraduate courses.
-The Graduate Academic Catalog, the MBA Coordinator, and the Dean of School of Business and Technology will also serve as a resource to students planning to take advantage of the program.
+The Graduate Academic Catalog, the MBA Coordinator, and the Dean of School of Business and Technology will also serve as resources to students planning to take advantage of the program.